Nissan recalls new Altima in U.S. on loose steering bolts

 Altima sales through September were up 17 percent from last year, at 234,040.

-Altima owners will be asked to bring their cars to Nissan dealerships, where the bolts will be torqued to the proper specification, NHTSA said.
+Altima owners will be asked to bring their cars into Nissan dealerships, where the bolts will be torqued to the proper specification, NHTSA said.
 The cars are under warranty protection.

 “Based on engineering judgment, it was determined that if a loose bolt falls out completely, the driver may experience difficulty in controlling the direction of the vehicle,” Nissan told NHTSA.